sixertoy/scandir-async/README.md

 mkdir spec/expected/files_method/threefile/subfolder
 ```

-A .gitkeep can be used, but scandir does not use filters yet
+A .gitkeep file can be used in empty folder, but scandir does not use filters yet

 ## History